• Skip to primary navigation

 • A can of pineapple slices (or other fruit of your choice).
 The fruit gets chopped finely in a food processor.

-• Evapourated milk (NOT the sweeter condensed milk).
-Evapourated milk is simply milk that has been heated until half of the water content has been removed.
+• Evaporated milk (NOT the sweeter condensed milk).
+Evaporated milk is simply milk that has been heated until half of the water content has been removed.

 • Nice biscuits (or if you live in the US, Graham crackers).
 The original version of this dessert uses a South African biscuit/cookie called Tennis biscuits which are thin coconut/caramel-flavoured biscuits/cookies.